 Alternative 5 was identified as the preferred alternative in the Draft EIS.
-Alternative 5 considers other potential alignments of habitat management areas and associated management to try to balance GRSG conservation with public land uses.
+Alternative 5 considers other potential alignments of HMAs and associated management to try to balance GRSG conservation with public land uses.
 If state governments updated the GRSG management area boundaries in their specific state plans, the BLM is considering those boundaries on public lands in Alternative 5.
 HMAs are similar to but refined from Alternative 4 and restrictions would generally be similar to Alternative 4.
 Alternative 5 considered options with fewer restrictions on resource uses and provided more opportunities for considering compensatory mitigation to offset impacts on GRSG and its habitat than Alternative 4.
+Areas previously identified as SFAs are generally managed as PHMA and would not include a recommendation for a withdrawal or prioritization strategies for oil and gas leasing and grazing permit renewals.